jawordpressorg/core-handbook/core/about/organization.md

 # Project Organization

-Alert: This page is out of date.
+This page is out of date.
 Let someone in [#core](https://wordpress.slack.com/messages/C02RQBWTW) know if you want to help update it!

 ## About the Project